In an Antique Land: Style

 Smith argues that In an Antique Land is a novel in the sense that it portrays its protagonist's struggle to overcome internal conflicts – in this case Ghosh's feelings regarding colonialism and Ghosh's own role in it.
-Srivastava points out that the opening lines of the book are written in a novelistic style - marking it in the reader's mind as a novel and encouraging them to read and interpret it according to their own understanding of what a novel is.
+Srivastava points out that the opening lines of the book are written in a novelistic style - marking it in the reader's mind as a novel and encouraging them to read and interpret it according to their own understanding of what is a novel.
 However, Kitely argues out that compared to other books, Ghosh goes out of his way to portray characters not as allegories for greater events, but rather as individuals living out their lives.

-In an Antique Land is also remarked upon for how readily it points out issues in translating from one language to another; in this case, from the villager's Arabic to the English the book is written in.
+In an Antique Land is also remarked upon for how readily it points out issues in translating from one language to another; in this case, from the villager's Arabic to the English in which the book is written.
 Ghosh recounts several moments where he cannot effectively communicate what he wants to due to the limits of the Arabic language.
 An example scholars touch upon often is a scene in which Ghosh attempts to convey that many Indian men are uncircumcised, which literally means impure in Arabic.
 Ghosh, without any other means of expressing his thoughts, is forced to admit that many Indian men are ‘impure’.
 He is forced to admit many women are impure in similar circumstances.

 Dixon writes that much of In an Antique Land's style is similar to that of other Subaltern Studies academics in that it gives various situations that can be interpreted as extended metaphors, which is a clear movement away from traditional Western academic forms of writing.
 His mixing of human essentialist and post-structural terminology suggests that Ghosh wishes a fusion between traditional academia and the more modern style he's pursuing, or is at least bringing attention to his own role in traditional academia, in a kind of ironically self-aware way.